-Klippel-Feil syndrome presents with an abnormal fusion of 2 or more bones in the cervical spine.
-This creates a characteristic appearance of a short neck with resulting facial asymmetry, low hairline, and limited neck mobility.
-This can lead to chronic headaches, limited range of neck motion, and neck muscle pain.
+Klippel-Feil syndrome (KFS) is a complex condition presenting due to an abnormal fusion of cervical vertebrae at C2 and C3, which is caused by a failure in the division or normal segmentation of the cervical spine vertebrae in the early fetal development.
+This leads to a characteristic appearance of a short neck, low hairline, facial asymmetry, and limited neck mobility.
+The anomalies can lead to chronic headaches, limited range of neck motion, and neck muscle pain.
 More importantly, it can also result in spinal stenosis, neurologic deficit, cervical spinal deformity, instability, and spinal stenosis.
-Patients can be poly-syndromic in their presentation as well.
+Patients can be polysyndromic in their presentation as well.

-Mutations in the GDF6, GDF 3, and MEOX1 genes can cause Klippel-Feil syndrome.
+Etiology of KFS is not well known.
+Several studies have hypothesized that vascular disruption, global fetal insult, primary neural tube complications, or genetic related factors may be implicated in the development of KFS.
+It can co-present with fetal alcohol syndrome, Goldenhar syndrome, as well as Sprengel’s deformity.
+In some families, mutations in the GDF6, GDF 3, and MEOX1 genes can cause Klippel-Feil syndrome and cane be inherited.
 GDF6 is involved in proper bone formation while GDF3 is involved in bone development.
 MEOX1 gene creates the homeobox protein MOX1 that regulates the separation of vertebrae.
 GDF6 and GDF3 abnormalities are inherited in an autosomal dominant pattern while MEOX1 mutations are autosomal recessive.

-It was initially reported in 1912 by Maurice Klippel and Andre Feil.
+KFS was initially reported in 1912 by Maurice Klippel and Andre Feil.
 Klippel-Feil syndrome occurs in approximately 1 in 40,000 to 42,000 newborns worldwide with a slight preference to females.
 Nouri et al. illustrated 2.0% incidence of Klippel-Feil syndrome on MRI in a global cohort of 458 patients.
 Brown et al. reviewed 1400 skeletons and put the incidence at 0.71%.
-It is important to recognize that pediatric unsymptomatic patients, that never undergo cervical imaging and who do not present with obvious physical deformity, are likely to graduate into adulthood unaware of their condition.
+It is important to recognize that asymptomatic pediatric patients, who do not undergo cervical imaging and do not present with obvious physical deformity, are likely to graduate into adulthood unaware of their condition.

 Faulty segmentation occurs during embryo development 3 to 8 week of gestation.
 This is a failure of normal segmentation or formation of the cervical somites.

-A thorough and complete history and physical should be entertained.
-This should include all major systems as well as a detailed family genetic history.
+A thorough and complete history and physical should be performed, including a detailed family genetic history.
 It is also important to recognize that patients with Klippel-Feil syndrome may be predisposed to congenital spinal stenosis.
 As such, a relatively low impact or low energy injury may induce a significant neurologic deficit.

 Physical exam findings include a shortened neck stature and low-lying hairline.
 Neurologic symptoms may include radiculopathy and myelopathy.
-Formal assessment for related sequence should also be entertained.
-A strict neurologic exam including cranial nerves, sensory, motor, and rectal tone (for acute neurologic changes) is mandatory.
+A thorough neurological examination including cranial nerves, sensory, motor, and reflexes and gait testing along with checking for signs of bowel or bladder incontinence is necessary.

-The classic complete clinical triad of the low hairline, short neck, and restricted neck motion is only present 50% of patients with Klippel-Fiel.
+The classic complete clinical triad of the low hairline, short neck, and restricted neck motion is only present 50% of patients with Klippel-Feil syndrome.
+This can be secondary to several reasons like time dependency of the congenitally-fused cervical patterns assessment and bias associated with the clinical assessment of the clinical triad.

-Physical examination should be complete and detailed.
 The presentation may occur simultaneously with Sprengel’s deformity, Duane syndrome, renal agenesis, Wildervanck syndrome, and other vascular and cardiac abnormalities.
 Approximately 50% of patients with Klippel-Feil will present with concurrent scoliosis.
 Fifty percent may have atlantoaxial instability.
 Approximately 30% will present renal disease and 30% with deafness.
-All systems need to properly detailed and examined.
+All other systems need to be properly evaluated as well.

-Patients who are high risk due to spinal deformity can undergo activity modification.
-Those with a fusion above C3, especially to the occiput, should avoid contact sports and are more likely to be symptomatic.
+Patients who are at high risk for spinal deformity should undergo activity modification.
+Those with a fusion above C3, especially to the occiput, should avoid contact sports and are more likely to be symptomatic and prone to risk of spinal injury.
 This also true for those patients with long fusions of the cervical spine.

 Importance should also be placed on the poly-syndromic presentation of patients.
-Pediatricians can link a variety of specialists into the care cycle for cardiac, renal, or gastrointestinal congenital abnormalities.
+For younger patients, pediatricians play a key role in coordinating care between a variety of specialists for cardiac, renal, or gastrointestinal congenital abnormalities.
 This interdisciplinary care becomes even more vital if patients are considered to be operative candidates.

 By definition, Klippel-Feil is a heterogeneous presentation.
 Prognosis can be related to the Samartzis classification system.